 Although theoretically optimal, resolution-based procedures do not seem to be able to compete with modern tableau and consequence-based reasoners in practice.
 For example, KAON2 was not able to classify any medical ontology in a recent evaluation [Suntisrivaraporn, 2009].
-The reason seems to be that, despite optimizations, resolution still performs too many inferences.
+The reason seems to be that, despite optimizations, resolution still produces many unnecessary clauses.
 For example, consider the following pair of commonly occurring DL definitions:

-$$A_1 \equiv B_1 \sqcap \exists R.C_1,\tag{11}$$
+$$A_1 \equiv B_1 \sqcap \exists R. C_1, \tag{11}$$